awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 A list of up to 10 [local resources](access-local-resources.md), [secret resources](secrets.md), and [machine learning resources](ml-inference.md) that the Lambda function is allowed to access, and the corresponding `read-only` or `read-write` permission\.
 In the console, these *affiliated* resources are listed on the function's **Resources** page\.
 The [containerization mode](#lambda-function-containerization) affects how Lambda functions can access local device and volume resources and machine learning resources\.
 + Non\-containerized Lambda functions must access local device and volume resources directly through the file system on the core device\.
 + To allow non\-containerized Lambda functions to access machine learning resources in the Greengrass group, you must set the resource owner and access permissions properties on the machine learning resource\.
-For more information, see [Access Machine Learning Resources from Lambda Functions](access-ml-resources.md)\.
+For more information, see [Access machine learning resources from Lambda functions](access-ml-resources.md)\.

+For information about using the AWS IoT Greengrass API to set group\-specific configuration settings for user\-defined Lambda functions, see [CreateFunctionDefinition](https://docs.aws.amazon.com/greengrass/latest/apireference/createfunctiondefinition-post.html) in the *AWS IoT Greengrass API Reference* or [create\-function\-definition](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-function-definition.html) in the *AWS CLI Command Reference*\.
+To deploy Lambda functions to a Greengrass core, create a function definition version that contains your functions, create a group version that references the function definition version and other group components, and then [deploy the group](deployments.md)\.

-## Running a Lambda Function as Root<a name="lambda-running-as-root"></a>
+## Running a Lambda function as root<a name="lambda-running-as-root"></a>

 This feature is available for AWS IoT Greengrass Core v1\.7 and later\.